aandriano931/home-hub/README.md

 # home-hub

 ## Description
+_Experimental_

-General-purpose web application project for daily management and experimentation on Laravel\
+General-purpose web application project for daily management and experimentation with Laravel and Fialement\
 The database is updated daily by the project [Polyvalent-Scraper](https://github.com/aandriano931/polyvalent-scraper)

 ## Functionalities: